 Blomberg has also been recognized with several teaching awards from Florida State University, for whom he has been teaching in various capacities since 1973.
 He is the co-author and author of a large body of scholarly work, including his upcoming work, Financial Exploitation of Aging Adults and his first book, published in 1978, Social Control and the Proliferation of Juvenile Court Services.

 Henry Lee is regarded as one of the most influential forensic scientists in the world.
 He is the founder of the Henry C. Lee Institute of Forensic Science at the University of New Haven.
-He earned a degree in Police Science from Central Police College in Taiwan.
+He earned a degree in Police Science from Central Police University in Taiwan.
 He became the youngest police captain in Taiwanese history at the age of 22.

 He went on to earn a B.S. in forensic science from John Jay College of Criminal Justice before earning an M.S. and Ph.D. from New York University.
 He has worked a number of high-profile murder cases, including the JonBenet Ramsey murder, the Helle Crafts woodchipper murder, and the investigations of O.J.
 Simpson and Scott Peterson.
 He has also provided consultation for the investigation for the Washington, D.C. sniper shootings and the suicide of Deputy White House Counsel Vincent Foster.